By: Ehren Allen, PT, Certified Manual Therapist

 Lower back stretch may help reduce the pain.
 However, if it is too painful to complete any back stretches, please talk to your primary care doctor.

-To schedule with a Spine or Back Orthopaedic Specialist, please call JOI-2000 or click below.
+To schedule with a Spine or Back Orthopaedic Specialist, please call 904-JOI-2000, schedule online or click below.